gilbertfrancois/game-of-life/README.md

 This program shows the well known Game of Life.
 I've chosen this simulation as an exercise to explore:

-* Member function pointers as function arguments,
+* Member function pointers as function arguments.
-* Concurrency, domain slicing and treating boundary conditions,
+* Concurrency, domain slicing and treating boundary conditions.
 * Development of a multi platform, multi architecture console and graphical application.
 * Using [vcpkg](https://vcpkg.io) C/C++ cross platform dependency package manager as a [CMake](https://cmake.org) extension.